Distance: 12.4 miles

 And as a result, we meandered a bit more.
 And in taking our time, we found a storybook bridge that led us to the perfect lunch spot, surrounded by the coldest babbling brook to soak our feet in.
 We made sandwiches of cheeses and chorizo, and we enjoyed ourselves.
 Ahhhh.

-Andrew went off enjoying his Jai Alai match, I had a chance to sit, rest my feet, catch up on writing, and prepare for our long, 30-kilometer trek tomorrow, and then we went out for a relaxing dinner on the square.
+So as Andrew is now off enjoying his Jai Alai match, I have a chance to sit, rest my feet, catch up on writing, and prepare for our long, 30-kilometer trek tomorrow.